James Forman Jr.: Early life

 Forman is the son of James Forman Sr. and Constancia Romilly, who met through their activism and involvement with the Student Nonviolent Coordinating Committee, or SNCC.
 Forman Sr. was the group's executive secretary handling internal operations from 1961 to 1966 and active during the 1964 Freedom Summer.
-Romilly, daughter of the British aristocrats Jessica Mitford and Esmond Romilly, dropped out of Sarah Lawrence College to join the group in 1962 and would eventually become a coordinator of SNCC's Atlanta chapter.
+Romilly, daughter of the British aristocrats and socialists Jessica Mitford and Esmond Romilly, dropped out of Sarah Lawrence College to join the group in 1962 and would eventually become a coordinator of SNCC's Atlanta chapter.
 Forman has a brother, Chaka Forman.

 In the early 1970s, when Forman was seven years old, his parents, who had never been married, separated.
 Forman speculated in an interview that FBI pressure on civil rights groups at the time contributed to the strain on his parents' relationship: "There was also the period when...the FBI was putting incredible pressure on civil rights groups through the counter-intelligence program -- or the COINTELPRO program.
 And they were fomenting lies and distrust...
 They [Forman Sr. and Romilly] had a hard time in those years for a lot of reasons but I know, for my mom in particular, that that was one."

 After his parents' separation, Forman and his brother lived with Romilly in New York but spent summers and holidays with Forman Sr., and Forman has stated that both parents were active in his life.

 Forman was accepted into an elite New York high school: Hunter College High School.
 The school was almost all white, prompting Romilly to move with her sons to Atlanta so they could grow up in a black community, which she considered important for their racial identities.
 Forman expressed the importance of this move in an interview, saying: "In a city that has so many African-American people, I would go to school, and the jocks were black.
 The nerds were black...
 The artsy kids were black.
 The band-camp kids were black.
 The thugs were black -- like, everybody was black.
 So there wasn't a way to perform that went along with being black.
 And that, I think, was very powerful and liberating for me as a child because it meant I got to be who I was, which was a nerdy kid.
 And nobody thought, oh, well, you're not black if you're reading books."

 Forman attended Roosevelt High School in Atlanta.
 He went on to attend Brown University, from which he received his Bachelor of Arts in 1988.
 He received a Juris Doctor degree from Yale Law School in 1992.